 Drawing, Concept Design for Air Jordan XIII Sneaker, 1996

 This is a Drawing.
 It was designed by Tinker Hatfield and manufactured by Nike.
-We acquired it in 2002.
+It is dated 1996 and we acquired it in 2002.
 Its medium is black and color marking pens, turquoise, blue crayon on tracing paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Nike’s campaign for the Air Jordan line of sneakers, executed by Tinker Hatfield in collaboration with Michael Jordan, is an excellent example of branding: creating a brand image that sums up a product mythology.
 With the 13 different Air Jordan models that Hatfield created from 1981 through 1998, he pioneered a sneaker design language that catapulted the Nike/Jordan line from an ordinary product to a superbrand.
 The fluid, bulging, black and red honeycomb ornament of the Air Jordan XIII model plays on the image of Michael Jordan’s bulging muscles in his red Chicago Bull’s uniform.